Perfect Illusion: Live performances and media usage

 "Perfect Illusion" was performed live for the first time at Moth Club in London, on September 10, 2016.
 Gaga was wearing a crop top tee and silver shorts, alongside a microphone, which she twirled above her head while dancing.
-Daniel Kreps from Rolling Stone noted that the singer sang "her energetic, driving dance-rock single with a head-banging performance that mirrored the single's cover art".
+Daniel Kreps from Rolling Stone noted that Gaga sang "her energetic, driving dance-rock single with a head-banging performance that mirrored the single's cover art".
 Gaga also performed a stripped-down version of "Bad Romance" at the same venue following "Perfect Illusion".
 It was also performed on Gaga's three date long Dive Bar Tour where it was the closing song of the setlist on two occasions.

-While promoting Joanne in Japan, Gaga performed a piano-only version of "Perfect Illusion" on morning television program Sukkiri!, and sang the song accompanied by a Japanese boy band on SMAP×SMAP.
+While promoting Joanne in Japan, Gaga performed a piano-only version of "Perfect Illusion" on morning television program Sukkiri!, and sang the song accompanied by the Japanese boy band on SMAP×SMAP.
 The performances were aired on November 1 and December 12, 2016, respectively.
 During the Carpool Karaoke segment of The Late Late Show with James Corden, "Perfect Illusion" was the first song Gaga sang in the vehicle.
 The track was also performed as part of the Joanne World Tour (2017–2018).
 Gaga wore an Alexander Wang-designed leather leotard for the performance, with heavy embroidery and long, leather fringe.

 "Perfect Illusion" was featured in a trailer for US horror show, American Horror Story: Roanoke, speaking to the anonymity of the season, as the theme was kept a mystery until the premiere.